 David repented!
-God put away his sin.
-Now look at everything that was involved.
-There was still the residual the rest of his life because he did this with deliberation, but he was going to have trouble in his family and, yes, he did.
+God put away his sin!
+Look at everything that was involved.
+There was still the residual the rest of his life-because he did this with deliberation-that he was going to have trouble in his family and, yes, he did.